alexk111/One-Time-Address/README.md

 ### Using Wasabi wallet

 If you are showing bech32 addresses, then you might use [Wasabi wallet](https://wasabiwallet.io/).
 It also allows increasing Gap Limit.
 The wallet file can be modified from File/Open/Wallet Folder.
 To change the gap limit, update ```MinGapLimit``` json property in the wallet file.

-### Using Built-in wallet

-*(Not available yet)*.
-In future I'm planning to add a simple built-in wallet which would watch for transactions for generated addresses and enable you to create offline transactions to spend Bitcoin.

 ## 💝 Donations are always appreciated!